josejlm2/MHMR-TroubleshooterSystem/README.md

 # MHMR-TroubleshooterSystem
-This our public repository for our CSCE 431 Software Engineering Project
+This our public repository for our [CSCE 431 Software Engineering Project](http://courses.cse.tamu.edu/csce431/walker/).
+Our project is a work in progress and can be seen online [here](http://mhmr-troubleshootersystem.herokuapp.com/).

 #Project information